 Why should I have a will?

-It is important to set up a will because, if you die without having one, a process called intestacy will have to be followed by Law.
+One of the reasons it is important to set up a will is because if you die without having one, then by Law, a process called intestacy comes into effect.
 The Law related to intestacy decides who will receive your property after your death.
 This may mean that loved ones and charities you wanted to benefit will not receive anything from your estate.

-If you don’t write a will, under the Inheritance and Trustees’ Powers Act 2014 if you are married and have children then your property will be divided as follows:
+If you are married and have children, and don’t write a will, under the Inheritance and Trustees’ Powers Act 2014 your property will be divided as follows:

 - All jointly owned property will pass to the surviving joint owner (as has always been the case).